canbooo/experiment-design/README.md

 ## Cite

-You can use the zenodo DOI to cite the code, but I would appreciate you citing either of the following publications to cite the methods if this repository helps you with your research:
+You can use the zenodo DOI to cite the code, but if this repository helps you with your research, please consider citing either of the following:

 - Journal paper about locally extending experiment designs for adaptive sampling:
 ```latex